vercel/async-sema/readme.md

 #### Constructor(nr, { initFn, pauseFn, resumeFn, capacity })

+Creates a semaphore object.
+The first argument is mandatory and the second argument is optional.

 - `nr` The maximum number of callers allowed to acquire the semaphore concurrently.
 - `initFn` Function that is used to initialize the tokens used to manage